- Get up to $90 cash back per person when you book with us to use on day tours before or after your trip

-The final day of the hike starts pre-dawn to reach the Sun Gate before sunrise.
+The final day of the Inca Trail hike starts pre-dawn to reach the Sun Gate before sunrise.
 Catch the first views of the breathtaking ruins of Machu Picchu on a clear day.
-Hike down to Machu Picchu (about 45 min) for a 1.5 hour guided tour of the site and free time to explore.
+Then, hike down to Machu Picchu (about 45 min) for a 1.5 hour guided tour of the site and free time to explore.
 Opt to visit the Inca Bridge (a 15-min walk one way) for no additional charge, if time allows.

-Climb on board the train for the ride from Aguas Calientes to Ollantaytambo, followed by the journey from Ollantaytambo to Cusco for your final night.
+Climb on board the train for the ride from Aguas Calientes to Ollantaytambo, followed by the journey from Ollantaytambo back to Cusco.

 Would like to find more information?
 Click here to get in touch with one of our agents!